tuobangli/24hours/README.md

-leave Kuala Lumpur the day after tomorrow, to saipan.
-19
+leave Kuala Lumpur the two days after tomorrow, to saipan.
+22